nfstream/nfstream/README.rst

 from source
 ^^^^^^^^^^^

-If you want to build nfstream on your local machine:
+If you want to build NFStream on your local machine:

 .. code-block:: bash